 Use a nail clipper to cut the excess cuticle.
-Do not remove or pull the cuticles to try to forcefully remove the cuticles.
+Do not remove or pull the cuticles to try to remove the cuticles forcefully.
 Should you do this, you leave your nail bed exposed and susceptible to infections and inflammation.

 Nail polish may certainly give that character to your nails, but you should also know that having them on for too long can result in eventual damage.

-This can rob the nail from its shine especially if you choose brands that contain harsh chemicals such as formaldehyde or toluene sulphonamide.
+This can rob the nail of its shine, especially if you choose brands that contain harsh chemicals such as formaldehyde or toluene sulphonamide.

-Put a light coat instead and apply on some nail hardeners.
-If you have to wear nail polish, you are only allowed to change them up to twice a month to protect your nails from exposure to nail polish removers.
+Put a light coat instead and apply it on some nail hardeners.
+If you have to wear nail polish, you can only change them up to twice a month to protect your nails from exposure to nail polish removers.